 People have been buying products from retailers ever since humans started to live in towns and cities.
 From the Assyrians to the Babylonians, Greeks to the Romans, to industrial cities and beyond, opening up a shop is one of the most common and fruitful forms of entrepreneurship in history.

 Retail businesses carry many challenges, however, which make it harder for young, inexperienced, and budget-constrained entrepreneurs to start them.
 That’s especially the case if you open up a traditional brick-and-mortar store.

-If you want to learn how to start an online retail business from scratch, we’ll show you an exact step-by-step plan to get it done.
+If you want to learn how to start a retail business from scratch, this guide will outline how to start a retail business and online store.

 Step 1: Define Your Industry

-Any online retail business is positioned within the confinements of a particular industry.
+Start by brainstorming a list of potential industries in which your ecommerce business might operate.
+Every online business is positioned within the confinements of a particular industry.
 Whether you sell cosmetics, clothes, food, or anything in between, each industry will have its own set of unique challenges and opportunities.